alianjum0/notes/docker_kubernetes.md

 Pod can die easily and another Pod is created in that place with different IP
 Service:
-permanent IP address can be connect to service lifecycle of service and Pod is not connected if Pod dies, service and its IP address will stay External service, internal service
+permanent IP address can be connect to service life cycle of service and Pod is not connected if Pod dies, service and its IP address will stay External service, internal service
 Ingress:
-it is infront of service to change ip:port to url routing traffic ingress -> service -> Pod
+it is in-front of service to change ip:port to url routing traffic ingress -> service -> Pod
 ### ConfigMap and Secret